Center-for-Space-Engineering/ground_station/HOWTO.md

 - Creating a new process and then running it with the parallel architecture.
 - Requesting and Inserting data in to the Database.
 - Working with the logging system.
+- Adding New serial lines to the system.

 Note: When ever you are adding code to the CSE simulator, please make sure to lint your code.
 All of the `README.md` have instructions for doing this.
 By doing this you will help future developers be able to read your code.
 This is not consider optional for CSE coding standers, and must be complete before you push your code to `git`.